In a hurry to prep for your pay raise meeting?

 There are three training modules focused on action steps using PDF worksheets, templates, and scripts.
 These equip you to devise a crystal clear Pay Raise Meeting Plan.
 Plus you get four lessons in PDF format to supplement the pay raise prep tools.

-I've taken my three-week premium course, the Ready to Ask Master Class, and extracted the worksheets, templates, and scripts to equip you with what to DO and SAY at the meeting.
-The Crash Course skips most of the 15 Master Class lessons (but you do get four of them) and instead you'll dive straight into the seven most crucial action steps you need to prepare for a near-term meeting.
+I've taken my three-week Ready to Ask Master Class premium course, and extracted the worksheets, templates, and scripts to equip you with what to DO and SAY at the meeting.
+The Crash Course skips most of the 15 Master Class lessons (yet you do get four of them) and instead you'll dive straight into the seven most crucial action steps you need to prepare for a near-term meeting.
 Result?
 You'll know what to DO and SAY to pull it off with confidence by next week.
+Compare the two courses here.

 Your learning is private and self-directed, and you send your questions directly to me.
 That said, the live Q & A sessions by telephone are done in groups.